 Start by making a list of what you know about your client base to create a profile of your target customer.
 That profile can include age, income, gender, geography, and other demographics.
 You also can consider specialties such as working moms, sports enthusiasts, couples, etc.

 Step 2: Pinpoint client needs/preferences

-Ask yourself what are the needs of your clients?
+Ask yourself what the needs of your clients are?
 What will make them come back to your spa or massage practice time and time again over the competition?
 Don’t only consider the services and retail products you offer in making your list.
-Think about the other qualities that are meaningful to clients such as convenience, customer service, friendly staff, reliability, convenient hours.
+Think about the other meaningful qualities to clients, such as convenience, customer service, friendly staff, reliability, and convenient hours.

 Step 3: Identify your attributes

-Make a list of the attributes of your spa or massage practice relative to meetings the needs of your clients.
+Make a list of your spa or massage practice attributes relative to meeting the needs of your clients.
 Identify those attributes where you exceed the competition.
-For each attribute, create a few paragraphs to fully express what it means to your clients.
+For each attribute, create a few paragraphs to express what it means to your clients fully.